NeuralEnsemble/motionclouds_website/README.md

 # MotionClouds: Model-based stimulus synthesis of natural-like random textures for the study of motion perception

-This scripts implement a framework to generate random texture movies with controlled information content.
+These scripts implement a framework to generate random texture movies with controlled information content.
 In particular, these stimuli can be made closer to naturalistic textures compared to usual stimuli such as gratings and random-dot kinetograms.
 We simplified the definition to parametrically define these "Motion Clouds" around the most prevalent feature axis (mean and bandwith): direction, spatial frequency, orientation.

 <img src="http://invibe.net/cgi-bin/index.cgi/SciBlog/2011-07-12?action=AttachFile&do=get&target=MotionPlaid_comp1.gif" width="100%">